15.1 – Monsoon blues

 And, just so you know – right after I burnt my trading account with my first commodities trade, what happened next is easy to guess – Pepper futures bottomed out and rallied nonstop to Rs.12,500/- per quintal!

 The Indian economy’s dependence on agriculture has reduced over the years.
 A few decades ago, agriculture contributed to over 30% to our GDP, but this has now reduced to about 10%.
 However, agriculture and allied services are still the largest employers in India.
 This perhaps explains why the Central Government most often takes a populist stance when it comes to reforms and policies in this sector.

-Have a look at the snapshot below, this gives you an idea of which sector contributes how much to the Indian economy –
+Have a look at the snapshot below; this gives you an idea of which sector contributes how much to the Indian economy –

-This data is published by RBI and is freely available on RBI website.
+This data is published by RBI and is freely available on the RBI website.
 The data is available for as long back as the 50s.
 I’ve just manipulated the data to show the percentage contribution of each sector.
 As you can see, the percentage contribution of agriculture has declined over the years, while the % contribution of services (mainly software and allied services) has steadily increased.

-But, like I just mentioned, agriculture is still the largest employer in India and this entire industry and workforce is dependent on how the yearly rainfall pans out.
+But, like I just mentioned, agriculture is still the largest employer in India, and this entire industry and workforce is dependent on how the yearly rainfall pans out.
 This is quite natural as 2/3rd of India’s arable land is rain-fed.

 There are two main rainfalls seasons (monsoons) in India –

 - The Southwest Monsoon (principal rainfall season), and

 I will not get into the technicalities of how these spells are caused, clearly not my area of expertise.
 However, these are the things you need to know about these two seasons –